New Visitation Policies in Multnomah County Detention Center Due to COVID-19 Coronavirus

 How Long Will These Changes Last?

-Experts in the study of the COVID-19 Coronavirus are anticipating that spread of the virus will be a ongoing concern for Multnomah County, the state of Oregon and the entire United States until the end of 2020 and maybe even beyond.
+Experts in the study of the COVID-19 are anticipating that spread of the virus will be a ongoing concern for Multnomah County, the state of Oregon and the entire United States until well into 2022 and maybe even beyond.
+We are witnessing the virus becoming more contagious, but less deadly over time.
+Many people think that the 'more contagious, but less deadly' Omicron variant will infect so many people that a higher level of natural immunity for the majority of Americans will be the end result.

 Will the Inmates in Multnomah County Detention Center Be Safe from Getting Sick With COVID-19 Coronavirus?